rizitis/snapV/README.md

 This way as user you can install or unistall snapv it self, also  install, remove  snaps and ALL other snap commands that provided.

+Also `snap refresh` command do not upgrade all installed snap packages.
+In snapV must be followed by package_name`snap refresh <package>` and only check if package update exist upstream.
+If so user command `snap install <package>` to upgrade it.

 ### Uninstall